 Directory information has been designated by HCC to include the following information, which would not be generally considered harmful to you, the student, or an invasion of privacy, if disclosed:

-HCC identifies the following items as directory information: students’ names, addresses, email addresses, photographs, phone numbers, high school attended, areas of study, enrollment dates, degrees, honors and awards, participation in officially recognized college activities or sports, and athletes’ weight and height.
-However, the college generally releases only the following directory information: students' names; enrollment dates; earned degrees, honors, and awards; or a lack thereof.
+HCC identifies the following items as directory information: students’ names, photographs, high school attended, areas of study, enrollment dates, degrees, honors and awards, participation in officially recognized college activities or sports, and athletes’ weight and height.